Community Ambassadors

 Farhana Shaikh

 Farhana Shaikh is a writer and publisher born in Leicester.
-She is the founding editor of The Asian Writer, an online magazine championing Asian literature.
-She established Dahlia Publishing to publish regional and diverse writing and the Leicester Writes Festival to celebrate local writing talent.
-In 2017 she won the Penguin/Travelex Next Great Travel Writer competition.
-She has been longlisted for the Thresholds International Short Fiction Feature Writing Competition and the Spread the Word Life Writing Prize.
-She is the author of From Imposter to Impact: Arts Leadership in the 21st Century, a book she wrote during her time on the Curve Cultural Leadership programme.
-Her first short play, Risk was developed by Kali Theatre and a staged at Curve.
+She runs indie press Dahlia Books and teaches at De Montfort University.
+She was longlisted in the Women’s Prize/CBC Creative #Discoveries Award in 2023 for a novel in progress.
+She has previously won the Penguin/Travelex Next Great Travel Writer Prize and been longlisted for the Spread the Word Life Writing Prize.
+She wrote From Imposter to Impact: Arts Leadership in the 21st Century during her time on the Curve Cultural Leadership programme.
+Her first short play, Risk was developed by Kali Theatre and staged at Curve.
+She has recently completed her first novel.

-Farhana lives in Leicester but can be found on Twitter talking about books and publishing @farhanashaikh.
+Farhana lives in Leicester.
+She can be found on Twitter/X talking about books and publishing @farhanashaikh.

 Donna Elliott